What Is Epoxy Flooring?

 How Quickly Does Epoxy Cure?

-After the epoxy compound has been designed, mixed, and poured, it quickly turns from a liquid to a solid.
+After the epoxy resin has been designed, mixed, and poured, it quickly turns from a liquid to a solid.
 This process may take a few days, depending on how many coats have been applied.

 While it may take several days for the epoxy to fully cure, the process begins rather quickly.
-The thickness of the epoxy plays a major role in how fast it cures, and heat can be used to increase cure speed when needed.
+The thickness of the epoxy floor plays a major role in how fast it cures, and heat can be used to increase cure speed when needed.